 Our guide to the best graphics card will tell you all you need to know about which video card is best for your needs but if you're after the absolute best graphics card deals around right now we’ve got you covered with our regularly updated deals page.

 Some highlights this week: Both AMD and Nvidia have launched their new cards now.
 The new hardware has pushed prices on existing hardware down, making for some potentially good deals, and performance on older cards isn't suddenly worse just because something newer and faster exists.
-Let's go through the list and see if we can find any of the new cards in stock, as well as find out how low prices are getting on previous generation hardware.
+Let's go through the list and see if we can find out how low prices are getting on previous generation hardware.

 We're going to break things into Nvidia and AMD cards, sorted in order of decreasing performance within each.
 Here's the full rundown on currently available cards.